 The POWs at the prison stated that the commandant came to them and told them that he and his troops were leaving.
 He advised them to remain inside the prison.
 The POWs posted sentries.
-Early in the morning of February 4, 1945, the wood that was covering the entrance was broken down and American soldiers entered the prison liberating the POWs.
+Early on the morning of February 4, 1945, the wood that was covering the entrance was broken down and American soldiers entered the prison liberating the POWs.
 The freed POWs were moved to a shoe factory for safety since the battle to take Manila was still going on when they liberated.
-What the American troops and POWs did not know was that the prison had been wired with explosives which had failed to explode.
+What the American troops and POWs did not know was that the prison had been wired with explosives that had failed to explode.

 After reaching American lines, the former POWs received medical treatment.
-Ross was promoted to Staff Sergeant and returned to the Columbus, Ohio.
+Ross was promoted to Staff Sergeant and returned to Columbus, Ohio.
 He married, Clara, and became the father of two daughters and a son and worked for the U.S. Post Office.
 The couple would divorce.
 Ross would marry twice more and later move to Texas.
 On July 30, 1984, he received the Bronze Star.